Cloudy Kitchen

 Baked Focaccia Bread

 Hi!
-Just popping in to share this recipe with you today for this easy no knead garlic and rosemary homemade focaccia bread!
+Just popping in to share this recipe with you today for this easy focaccia bread recipe!
 I spent the last few weeks testing this focaccia bread recipe and all the different variations for you and I am so excited to share!

 The focaccia dough comes together super quickly.
 It can be kept in the fridge for a long period of time to work with your schedule.
 I topped it with a simple garlic and rosemary topping, but you can finish this any way that you like.
-This is a great base no knead focaccia dough recipe and I can't wait to play around with it more to come up with more flavour and topping combinations such as my everything bagel focaccia recipe.
+This is a great base no knead focaccia dough recipe and I can't wait to play around with it more to come up with more flavour and topping combinations.
 This easy focaccia is great for any occasion, but also makes a great sandwich bread or as an accompaniment to soups.

 Focaccia dough in pan